trys/trysv4/content/blog/ux-workshop.md

 By structuring our work as **experiments**, we reduce the cost of failure.
 It's a great way to propose new features or ideas to a manager or stakeholder.
 The key is to only test **one** thing against your hypothesis.

 This fits nicely into a 'Observe', 'Hypothesise', 'Test', and 'Theorise' model, and can lead to great, data-driven results.
-Sounds remarkably similar to red, green, refactor!
+Sounds a little similar to red, green, refactor!

 ## Summary